Move

 solution space \(S_{\pi}\), and a neighbourhood structure \({\cal

-N}(\pi) \subseteq (S\times S)\), there is an instance of Move
+N}(\pi) \subseteq (S\times S)\), there is an instance of Move for

 every pair of candidate solutions, \(s, s' \in S\), \(s,s'\) in